Decision blocks · Psychological support

 How we build decision capacity together

-- 4We work on the deeper patterns, such as fear of mistakes or early imprints.
-Methodically informed by IFS, polyvagal theory and somatic work.
+4. 04We work on the deeper patterns, such as fear of mistakes or early imprints.
+Methodically informed by schema therapy, IFS and body-oriented work.

 What can change